SpawnageLoong/cde4301-final-report/pages/2_individuals/4_richard.md

 ### 4.4.4 Communication Protocol (Layers 3+)

-Cubesat Space Protocol (CSP) is used as the higher layer communications protocol in the Faraday Dragon spacecraft.
-However, since we have no confirmed rideshare partner, we have opted not to implement CSP as there is no readily available package for microcontrollers, and would require a lot more time to port it than we have.
+Cubesat Space Protocol (CSP) is used in the Faraday Dragon spacecraft.
+However, since we have no confirmed rideshare partner, we have opted not to implement CSP as there is no readily available package for microcontrollers.

 Instead, a custom protocol that is simpler in implementation has been developed.